WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Priest.md

 ***Shield.*** As an action, you can spend one use of Devotion to give one creature within 60 feet of you a number of temporary hit points equal to your priest level + your Charisma modifier.
 These temporary hit points last for <br/> 1 minute.

 ### Ability Score Improvement
-*4th-level priest feature*
+*4th-level Priest feature*
 <div style='margin-top:-4px'></div>

-When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
+At this level and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can't increase an ability score above 20 using this feature.

 ### Empowering Faith
-*7th-level priest feature*<br/>
+*7th-level Priest feature*<br/>
 <div style='margin-top:-4px;'></div>

 Your faith infuses you with power.
 You gain one of the following options of your choice.